 Just a few of the cornerstone heroes of the city include:

-- Huntsman, the mysterious archer embodied by the Castile family who has assumed the mantle to potect the city since the Revolutionary War.
+- Huntsman, the mysterious archer the mantle of whom has been borne by the Castile family to protect the city since the Revolutionary War.

 - Stardust, the power-suited tech innovator (communications and security devices) who has been one of the premier heroes of Cobalt City since coming to the city in 2004.